The Bankrate promise

 But the term fintech applies to all kinds of products and services.

-“The scope of fintech is massive now – thanks to technology, ” says Bill Clerico, co-founder and CEO of WePay, a Chase-owned company.
+“The scope of fintech is massive now — thanks to technology,” says Bill Clerico, founder and managing partner of Convective Capital.
+Clerico had co-founded online payment service provider WePay, which is now a JP Morgan Chase-owned company.
 “The rise of fintechs in the last decade has caught the attention of traditional financial institutions as an opportunity to enhance more personalized and robust services at a faster pace and to improve the overall customer experience.”

 What is fintech?